 Image dimensions 36 x 23,5 cm (36 x 23,5 inch)

-Double weight paper, semi-matte surface; handling marks
+Double weight paper, semi-matte surface; slightly bruised edges and handling marks

 Highlighted with white correcting ink in the image, handwritten photographer's credit, date stamp and handwritten annotations on the reverse